 Plenty of hotshot directors burst onto the scene with a stunning debut, but how do they follow that magic?
 They may have spent years developed their first project, and now people expect them to do it again in a few years!
 Avoiding the “sophomore slump” is a challenge for even the most capable filmmaker.
 Our expectations are higher, and even delivering competent entertainment may be disappointing.
 A good example is Duncan Jones, who arrived with the intriguing Moon.
 When he delivered the impressive but conventional Source Code, audiences wondered what happened.
 This isn’t fair to Jones, but it shows the challenges faced on the second movie.
-For the next four weeks, I’ll explore notable follow-ups from directors who delivered with remarkable opening films.
+For the next four weeks, I’ll explore follow-ups from directors who delivered remarkable opening films.
 My first entry is Upstream Color, which appeared in theaters earlier this year.
 Movie fans have been raving about Shane Carruth’s Primer since its 2004 release.
-He’s finally returned with the challenging Upstream Color, which has generated even more divisive reactions than his first outing.
-There’s no easy way to tackle this picture, which is open to a wide array of interpretations.
+He’s finally returned with the challenging Upstream Color, which has generated even more divisive reactions.
+There’s no easy way to tackle this picture, which is open to many interpretations.

 What's this story about?